-The XSP started utilizing this daily forecast of oversupply periods to determine when to call events.
-The trigger for a dispatch was initially set to hours where the probability of oversupply was 50% or greater.
+The trigger for a dispatch was initially set to hours where the probability of over-supply was 50% or greater.
 If there were more than two intervals which met the trigger, the hour(s) with the highest probability were selected.
-Throughout the rest of 2018, the trigger was adjusted multiple times within the range of 30-50% probability of oversupply to ensure that dispatches were routine and that the total number of events and event hours for the month were close to the targets.
+Throughout 2018 and 2019, the trigger was adjusted multiple times - due to seasonal correlation with oversupply - within the range of 30-50% probability of over-supply to ensure that dispatches were routine.